ribafish/tycho-surefire-reproducer/README.md

 In Eclipse plugin development using Tycho, the `src/main/resources/META-INF/MANIFEST.MF` file is used to define the manifest information for your plugin or bundle.
 This file is a critical component of OSGi-based applications and plays a central role in specifying the metadata and dependencies of your plugin.

 The test in this project uses actual plugin-test OSGi framework to execute the test.
+The test itself is executed using `org.eclipse.tycho.surefire.TychoIntegrationTestMojo`.

 #### tycho-plugin-test-min